Coconut water is the clear liquid found inside of a young, green coconut.

 Mature coconuts usually also contain coconut water, but water from young coconuts is the tastiest and most nutritious.

 Coconut water of mature coconuts is usually discarded.
 The meat is used to produce coconut products such as coconut milk and coconut oil.

-Some brands however sell this old coconut water which is much cheaper and of inferior quality.
+Some brands sell this old coconut water which is much cheaper and of inferior quality.
 They label it as ‘’coconut water’’ without stating that it’s from old coconuts.

 This is to compensate for the lack of flavor and increased acidity.

 This doesn’t mean that you shouldn’t drink water from a fresh brown coconut.
 I have many times and some of it is very tasty.

 6. Organic or not?

 Eating organic is good for your health, good for the people who produce the products and good for the environment.

-When they do spray coconut trees, it’s mostly the trunks, not the fruits.
+When they do spray coconut trees, it is mostly the trunks, not the fruits.
 Since the husk and shell are very thick, the chemicals don’t penetrate the inside of the coconut.

 7. Cruelty-free is a must

-A downside of the booming coconut business is that some people are mostly interested in financial gains.
+A downside of the booming coconut business is that some people care mostly about their financial gains.
 I however believe that human and animal rights and environmental protection should be the priority.

 Monkeys work faster and are cheaper than people.

 There really is no justification for making anyone, man or animal suffer to serve us.

 Please make it a priority to support brands that embody values of love and respect for all.